Shopify/shopify-app-template-none/README.md

-# Shopify App Template - None (app with extensions only)
+# Shopify App Template - Extension Only

-This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) that includes no app home UI.
+This is a template for building an [Extension only Shopify app](https://shopify.dev/docs/apps/build/app-extensions/build-extension-only-app).
 It contains the basics for building a Shopify app that uses only app extensions.

-**If you plan for your app to load its own page in the Shopify Admin, then you'll want to choose one of our other templates.**
+This template does not include a server, or the ability to embed a full page in the Shopify Admin.
+If you want either of these capabilities, choose the [Remix app template](https://github.com/Shopify/shopify-app-template-remix) instead.

 Whether you choose to use this template or another one, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template).